abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

     This is of course not possible and the negative diagonal constraint tells the solver that no queen can be on a negative diagonal from the fourth queen.
-As there **is** one, the solver concludes that there is a failure.
+Since there **is** one, the solver concludes that there is a failure.
 It has to backtrack again!